Quenel/AX-1-Playing-Pegs/README.md

 Original design of the arm and board were printed on an Ender-3 Pro, but should work on any correctly set up 3d printer.
 The additional parts needed will be supplied in a seperate file within this repo, along with places to purchase online.
 The board originally used was an Arduino Uno, but any Arduino board should work with possible configuration changes (input/output of servos).

 The project uses the AX-1 robotic arm, which is an open source project designed using low-cost SG90 servos.
 The arm was specifically designed to keep the project cost low, and serve as a learning platform to introduce robotics and coding to people would like a great place to start.
+This project specifically shows how to use graph theory mathematics to solve puzzle type problems.

 ## Using this design